Understanding and Converting kJ/kg to BTU/lb: A full breakdown

 Q3: Can this conversion be applied to any substance?

 A3: Yes, this conversion applies to any substance as long as the specific heat capacity is given in kJ/kg or BTU/lb.
-However, remember that the specific heat capacity of a substance can vary slightly with temperature.
+That said, remember that the specific heat capacity of a substance can vary slightly with temperature.
 The conversion factor remains the same; the value of the specific heat capacity is what changes.

 Q4: What about converting BTU/lb to kJ/kg?